-The Wales Dirt Dash is a self-supported bikepacking event in the historic county of Brecknockshire (Breconshire) in Wales, split over two days with an overnight camp on 19/20 September 2020 (moved from 5/6 September), starting and finishing at the Tafarn Y Bont Pub in Govilon near Abergavenny.
+The Wales Dirt Dash is a self-supported bikepacking event in the historic county of Brecknockshire (Breconshire) in Wales, split over two days with an overnight camp on 1/2 May 2021, starting and finishing at the Tafarn Y Bont Pub in Govilon near Abergavenny.
 It’s the perfect way to experience the rugged beauty of Wales with fine off-road cycling, camaraderie and camping (and maybe castles).

-The event will be held for the first time this year, but here’s what the participants said about our event in Dunoon:
+The event will be held for the first time, but here’s what the participants said about our event in Dunoon:

 ‘Bikepacking is kind of new to me but everyone was so helpful and I have definitely come away learning from it.
 The whole event was very well organised by very friendly bikers and couldn’t fault any part of it.
 I will be back.’